What Was Studio 4, James Franco’s Acting School?

 Apparently, the concept of Studio 4 was also that there was not necessarily a program end date and graduation from the school.
 Rather, the vision was that students would always be experiencing ongoing learning.

-On October 1, 2017, the Twitter page for the New York Studio 4 location announced that the acting school would be closing, seemingly with little to no notice or explanation.
+On October 1, 2017, the Twitter page for the New York Studio 4 location announced that the acting school would be closing, seemingly with little-to-no notice or explanation.

 Just a few months after Studio 4 announced that it was ceasing operations, the Los Angeles Times published details of allegations a number of students made about issues at the school.
 As Us Weekly detailed at the time, the production company issued a statement about the situation.